YinJC/uk-tex-faq/FAQ-bug.md

----
-layout: page
-title: What to do if you find a bug
+# What to do if you find a bug
----

 For a start, make entirely sure you _have_ found a bug.
 Double-check with books about TeX, LaTeX, or whatever you're using;